oliverburrus/eBird-Alerts-Bot/README.md

 # eBird-Alerts-Bot

 Follow this tutorial and replace main.py with your version of main.py here.
+Also, be sure to add the EBIRD_SECRET to your environment variables just like the BOT_SECRET.

 https://docs.replit.com/tutorials/python/build-basic-discord-bot-python